 We do know that the five cameras on the back use Zeiss optics and will be able to shoot images simultaneously.
 Nokia reckons this allows the phone to capture 10x more light, compared to 'regular smartphones'.

 The Nokia 9 PureView will also use some of Google's imaging power to offer the ability to change focus after an image has been taken (within Google Photos), the video also highlights HDR photography, and Google Lens functionality.
+This sounds a lot like the Post Focus feature already seen on many Panasonic mirrorless cameras.

 It was initially thought that the Nokia 9 PureView was going to launch in February at Mobile World Congress 2019 but it is now thought that HMD (which owns the Nokia brand and PureView labelling) will reveal this best camera phone challenger before the show in January.